 Situated throughout the exposition floor, IN/SITU provides a dynamic opportunity for our exhibiting galleries to showcase large-scale installations, suspended works, sculpture, film, video, and new media and performative works by leading international artists.

-EXPO Projects is presented inside Festival Hall and around Navy Pier, featuring a curated selection of projects organized by EXPO CHICAGO.
-The site-specific installation program highlights large-scale and performative works by emerging and established artists, on view throughout EXPO CHICAGO April 13–16.
+Special Projects is presented inside Festival Hall and around Navy Pier, featuring a curated selection of projects organized by EXPO CHICAGO.
+The site-specific installation program highlights large-scale and performative works by emerging and established artists, on view throughout EXPO CHICAGO.

 IN/SITU Outside provides the opportunity for EXPO CHICAGO exhibitors to present temporary public art installations situated along the Lakefront and throughout Chicago neighborhoods, presented in partnership with the Chicago Park District (CPD), the City of Chicago's Department of Cultural Affairs and Special Events (DCASE), and Navy Pier.